flaviostutz/docker-janitor/README.md

 * RUN_ON_STARTUP: if 'true', run system prune when starting Janitor (default: false)
 * HOUR_OF_DAY_START: start hour of day in which Janitor is enabled to run (default: 0)
 * HOUR_OF_DAY_END: end hour of day in which Janitor is enabled to run (default: 23)
+* EXCLUDE_RESOURCES: comma seperated string contains resource labels to be excluded from removal by Janitor.